 Added sugars in the diet are linked with obesity, heart disease and type 2 diabetes.
 Our populations are consuming too much added sugars.
 Added sugars account for more than 15% of Americans' total daily calories.
 The recommended level is less than 10%.

-The change is important to providing consumers more transparency about the foods they are eating so they can make healthier choices for themselves.
+The change is important to providing consumers with more transparency about the foods they are eating so they can make healthier choices for themselves.